-- 1. On the root server, logon as the FileNet Image Services software user. - 2.
-Verify the FileNet Image Services software is not running.
-If the software is running, enter the following command:

-initfnsw -y stop
+- 1. On the root server, logon as the FileNet Image Services software user. - Verify the FileNet Image Services software is not running.
+If the software is running, enter the following command: initfnsw -y stop fn build -a

 3. Update the configuration files for the server by entering the following command: